rmatsum836/water_vhf_analysis/README.md

 ## Package Details
 Raw van hove function data is contained in the `data` directory.
-The total van hove data is contained within the `nvt_total_data` directories and the partial van hove data is contained within the `nvt_partial_data` directories.
+The total van hove data is contained within the `overlap_nvt` directories and the partial van hove data is contained within the `overlap_partial_nvt` directories.
 Plotting and analysis functions are contained in the `analysis` directory.
 Unit tests are contained within `tests` to verify the results of the analysis functions.